Mia McAulay

-Mia Elizabeth McAulay (born 15 August 2006) is a Scottish professional footballer who plays as a winger or forward for Rangers of the Scottish Women's Premier League (SWPL), and the Scotland national team.
+Mia Elizabeth McAulay (born 15 August 2006) is a Scottish professional footballer who plays as a winger or forward for Women's Super League club Aston Villa and the Scotland national team.

 Club career

+Rangers

 Raised in Cambuslang where she attended Newton Farm Primary and Uddingston Grammar School, McAulay was part of the youth academy at Rangers from a young age.
 Having been awarded as the Scottish youth player of the year for 2021–22, she signed a first professional contract at the club in July 2023 (alongside Laura Berry), a few months after making her Scottish Women's Premier League debut against Partick Thistle.

 During McAulay's first full season in the senior team, she received awards for the SWPL's goal of the month (August 2023, with her first senior goal), Rangers Player of the Month three times (September 2023, December 2023 and March 2024), the club's Player of the Year (April 2024) and the PFA Scotland Women's Young Player of the Year (May 2024).
 Rangers won the 2023–24 Scottish Women's Premier League Cup, with McAulay scoring the opening goal in the win over Partick Thistle, and the 2023–24 Scottish Women's Cup (she appeared as a substitute in the victory over Hearts), although they missed out on the SWPL championship on goal difference.

 In the 2024–25 season, Rangers were again beaten to the league title on the final matchday but won both domestic cups – McAulay missed the SWPL Cup victory against Hibernian through injury, but started in the Scottish Cup final at Hampden Park and opened the scoring in a 3–0 win over Glasgow City.

+In 2025–26, Rangers performed strongly with McAulay featuring prominently but they finished without silverware, losing out to Glasgow City in the SWPL Cup final, to Hearts in the SWPL title race – being heavily defeated on the last day when a victory was required – and to Celtic in the Scottish Cup final (in which McAulay hit the post and had a penalty appeal turned down).
+At the end of the season, McAulay confirmed that she would be leaving the club with her contract expiring.

+Aston Villa

+McAulay joined Women's Super League club Aston Villa on 17 June 2026.